Southend Corporation Bus Fleet

 Most went for scrap in September and October 1971 but 292 went for a short time to Paton Bros, Renfrew, see picture

 here.
 It was however reported sold for scrap by the end of that year.

-Many thanks to Richard Delahoy for his kind permission to include extracts from his book in this page and also to Richard, Paul Harrison, Paul Bateson, John Kaye, Peter Green and Ian Banks for supplying pictures.
+Many thanks to Richard Delahoy for his kind permission to include extracts from his book in this page and also to Richard, Paul Harrison, Paul Bateson, John Kaye, Peter Green, Ian Banks, Brian Pask, Doug Nicholson and Chris Youhill for supplying pictures.